-Purity from Broken Lenses
+Purity from a Broken Lense

-Two years later I’m on the Metro and I have the pleasure of meeting this lovely couple, also known as the “Vodka Twins”.
-They stumbled on the train and the man was a bit irritated, passengers looking at them with judgment as if they were creatures from another planet.
-They both took a seat & the woman said “we are not here to hurt anybody” as she revealed her crooked smile.
-From there they expressed to me where they grew up, how they met at the bar, shared the same birthday, and even how much she love psychology.
+Two years later, I’m on the Metro, and I have the pleasure of meeting this lovely couple, also known as the “Vodka Twins”.
+They stumbled on the train, and the man was a bit irritated, passengers looking at them with judgment as if they were creatures from another planet.
+They both took a seat & the woman said, “We are not here to hurt anybody,” as she revealed her crooked smile.
+From there, they told me where they grew up, how they met at the bar, that they share the same birthday, and even how much she loves psychology.
 We exchanged love and laughs until our departure.
-With glee and bliss, they waved goodbye and this is how the project was born.
+With glee and bliss, they waved goodbye.

 How they’re remembered